Samastipur More Information Click Here

 Samastipur is a district in Bihar which is spread over an area of 2904 sq. kms.
 Samastipur is bounded on the north by the Bagmati River which separates it from Darbhanga district.
 On the west it is bordered by Vaishali and some part of Muzaffarpur district, on the south by the Ganges, while on its east it has Begusarai and some part of Khagaria district.
 The district headquarters is located at Samastipur.
 The people of Samastipur mainly speak Hindi.
 According to the 2011 census, Population Density in the District is 1465 per sq.km. and the total population is 4.25 million.
 The district comprises of 4 sub-divisions, and 20 Community Development Blocks.
 It has 5 towns and 1248 villages.

-As per district Gazetteers, Darbhanga, pages 33 to 34 Darbhanga under the Oinwaras (1325-1525 AD), After a temporary period of instability, Darbhanga came under the control of the Oinwaras, also known as the Kameshwara Thakur or Sugauna Dynasty.
+As per district Gazetteers, Darbhanga pages 33 to 34 Darbhanga under the Oinwaras (1325-1525 AD), After a temporary period of instability, Darbhanga came under the control of the Oinwaras, also known as the Kameshwara Thakur or Sugauna Dynasty.
 These Hindu Chiefs were left undisturbed by the Muslim conquerors, who has by now conquered the whole of Mithila and whose exploits are indicated.
 The Oinwara Dynasty is noted for their encouragement of leaning and fine arts and their court served as the centre of Sanskrit belle's letters and philosophy.
-Among the prominent scholars of age were Gadadhara, Sankara, Vachaspati Mishra, Vidyapati, Amartakara and Amiykara.
-Kameshwara, the founder of dynasty, was resident of village Oini, near Pusa Road, in the District of Darbhanga.
+Among the prominent scholars of age were Gadadhara, Sankara, Vachaspati Mishra, Vidyapati, Amartakara, and Amiykara.
+Kameshwara, the founder of the dynasty, was resident of village Oini, near Pusa Road, in the District of Darbhanga.
 When Hazi Ilyas of Bengal divided Torhut into two parts, the Oinwara Raja shifted his Capital to Sugauna near Madhubani.
 The southern part of the district was under Hazi Ilyas and the northern part under the Oinwaras.
 The modern subdivision of Samastipur (originally Shamsuddinpur) was founded by Hazi Shamsuddin Ilyas of West Bengal.

 Samastipur became a district in 1972 when it was split from Darbhanga district.

-Samastipur district occupies an area of 2,904 square kilometres (1,121 sq mi), comparatively equivalent to Indonesia's Muna Island.
+Samastipur district occupies an area of 2,904 square kilometers (1,121 sq mi), comparatively equivalent to Indonesia's Muna Island.
 Samastipur is bounded on the north by the Bagmati River which separates it from Darbhanga district.
-On the west it is bordered by Vaishali and some part of Muzaffarpur district, on the south by the Ganges, while on its east it has Begusarai and some part of Khagaria district.
+On the west, it is bordered by Vaishali and some part of Muzaffarpur district, on the south by the Ganges, while on its east it has Begusarai and some part of Khagaria district.
 The district headquarters is located at Samastipur.

 Samastipur is traversed by a number of rivers including Budhi Gandak, Baya, Kosi, Kamla, Kareh and Jhamwari and Balan, which are both the offshoots of Burhi Gandak.
 The Ganges also skirts the district on the south.

 Samastipur is rich in agriculture, because of its fertile plain.
-Tobacco, maize, rice and wheat are the main crops.
+Tobacco, maize, rice, and wheat are the main crops.
 Leechi and mango fruits are grown in abundance.
 There is a jute mill in Samsastipur at Muktapur Village.
 This is very famous jute mill (Rameshwar Jute Mill), employing around 5000 people.
-Shekhopur is one of the best agricultural villages and it also has famous temple, Bhagwatisthan at Manipur.
+Shekhopur is one of the best agricultural villages and it also has a famous temple, Bhagwatisthan at Manipur.
 Samastipur has many a sugar mills which make it a prominent player in state's sugar production.

 People of Samastipur mainly speak Hindi, Maithili & Angika languages.